Get Help Today

 Get a Free Eating Disorder Treatment Assessment

-Do you think you or someone you know might have an eating disorder?
+Do you think you or someone you know might have the characteristics of an eating disorder?
 We offer free online assessments to help you determine next steps in the eating disorder treatment process.
 Just choose the assessment type below and answer the questions honestly and completely.
-One of our intake specialists will review your results and follow up with you to answer your questions, learn more about you, and help you decide if Rosewood is right for you.
+One of our intake specialists will review your results and follow-up with you to answer your questions, learn more about you, and help you decide if Rosewood is right for you.